reduct/assembler/README.md

 #### options.componentDidMountCallback
 Type: `Function`

 The Callback which get's executed on each mount of a component.
-Usefull if you want to execute custom code on each initialization of a component.
+Useful if you want to execute custom code on each initialization of a component.
 This function get's called with the created instance as the first argument.

 #### options.nonIndexedComponentPolicies
 Type: `Object`

 An optional map of matchers and functions that are executed.

-Usefull for asynchronous loading of Components - If the desired `componentKey` is not listed in the `componentIndex` in the moment of the `.parse()`, the matching fallback Constructor will be applied.
+Useful for asynchronous loading of Components - If the desired `componentKey` is not listed in the `componentIndex` in the moment of the `.parse()`, the matching fallback Constructor will be applied.

 Keys are evaluated as wildcarded component keys, which are matched against the component key of each `HTML Element` in question.